coniferprod/asc-rs/README.md

 Without any command line argument, the program prints the ASCII table, with character codes in decimal, hexadecimal, binary and octal, with the representation or name of the character.
-The values are output with tab separarator, so that they can be easily parsed with `sed`, `awk` and the like.
+The values are output with tab separator, so that they can be easily parsed with `sed`, `awk` and the like.

 Optionally takes one command line argument, which can be either: